klondikemarlen/legal-files-integration/README.md

 - [src/api](src/api/) - code for talking to the LegalFiles API.
 - [src/controllers](src/controllers/) - code to receive Drupal form data and pass it off to a service.
-Controllers should limit themselves to calling services and return a response to the Drupal form.
+Controllers should limit themselves to calling services and returning a response to the Drupal form.
 - [src/services](src/services/) - code to transform Drupal form data and call API functions.
 Services should be thoroughly tested as the bulk of the application logic occurs in them.